eduNEXT/tutor-contrib-picasso/README.rst

 .. note::

-    Remember to run these commands before build your images if they are needed.
+    Please remember to run these commands before you build your images.

 Compatibility notes